Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 The perfect prayer is different from any of the above prayers.
 The perfect prayer is the prayer that Jesus prayed in the Garden of Gethsemane.

-Jesus went to the garden on the night of His arrest.
-He took His disciples with Him.
-Notice Jesus asked His disciples to go with Him to Gethsemane, but He went into the garden alone to pray to His Father without any distractions.
+Jesus went to the garden on the night of His arrest with His disciples, but He went into the garden alone to pray to His Father without any distractions.

-The perfect prayer is that Garden of Gethsemane prayer that is so important that it is recorded in all four gospels.
+The perfect prayer in the Garden of Gethsemane is so important that it is recorded in all four gospels.

 Jesus knew He was facing the cross, and He wanted to hear clearly that it was His Father’s will.
 So Jesus prayed three times the same prayer, “My Father, if it is possible, let this cup pass from me; yet not my will, but thine be done (Matthew 26:39).

 People say you don’t have faith if you pray the same prayer more than once.
-According to the scripture, Jesus prayed the same prayer not once, not twice but three times.
+According to this particular scripture, Jesus prayed the same prayer not once, not twice but three times.

-We know Jesus did receive an answer to His perfect prayer.
-That’s why He could face what happened to Him on the cross.
-That’s because He had gotten clearance from His Father.
+Jesus did receive an answer to His perfect prayer.
+That’s why He could endure what happened to Him on the cross.
+He had gotten clearance from His Father.
 He went to the cross with His Father’s blessings.
 He went to the cross because He saw us on the other side.